aspnet/aspnet-docker/2.1/README.md

 **Where are the 2.1 aspnet-docker images?**

-In 2.1\*, the ASP.NET Core Docker images have migrated to https://github.com/dotnet/dotnet-docker.
+In 2.1, the ASP.NET Core Docker images have migrated to https://github.com/dotnet/dotnet-docker.

-_\*Note: ASP.NET Core 2.1 is still in preview._

 **How can I upgrade from 1.x/2.0 to 2.1?**